Spin glass models from the point of view of spin distributions: Introduction and main results

 where the normalizing factor $Z_N$ is called the partition function.
-Let $(\vsi^l)_{l\geq 1}$ be an i.i.d. sequence of replicas from measure $G_N.$ Let $\mu_N$ denote the joint distribution of the array of all spins on all replicas, $(\sigma_i^l)_{1\leq i\leq N, 1\leq l}$, under the annealed product Gibbs measure $\e G_N^{\otimes \infty}$ which means that for any choice of signs $a_i^l\in\{-1,+1\}$ and for any $n\geq 1,$
+Let $(\vsi^l)_{l\geq1}$ be an i.i.d. sequence of replicas from measure $G_N$.
+Let $\mu_N$ denote the joint distribution of the array of all spins on all replicas, $(\sigma_i^l)_{1\leq i\leq N, 1\leq l}$, under the annealed product Gibbs measure $\mathbb{E}G_N^{\otimes\infty}$ which means that for any choice of signs $a_i^l\in\{-1,+1\}$, and for any $n\geq1$,

-Usually, this distribution has the following two symmetries.
-First of all, it is obviously invariant under the permutation of finitely many replica indices $l$.
-Moreover, in most spin glass models $\mu_N$ is also invariant under the permutation of coordinates $i\in\{1,\ldots,N\}$ since the distribution of $H_N(\vsi)$ is often symmetric under the permutation of coordinates of $\vsi$, and this invariance of $\mu_N$ is called symmetry between sites.
-Let us think of $\mu_N$ as a distribution on $(\sigma_i^l)$ for all $i,l\geq 1$ simply by setting $\sigma_i^l=0$ for $i>N.$ Convergence of measures $(\mu_N)$ will always be understood in the sense of convergence of finite dimensional distributions.
-In most models it seems hard to prove convergence of $(\mu_N)$ and for this reason we will consider a family $\M$ of all possible limits over subsequences of $(\mu_N).$ For example, in the setting of the Sherrington-Kirkpatrick model the answer to a weaker question of convergence of the distribution of one overlap is only known in a special case when all $p$-spin terms are present in the Hamiltonian (see \cite{PM}) and the proof is based on the validity of the Parisi formula for the free energy proved in \cite{T-P}.
-Whenever we have symmetry between sites, any limiting distribution $\mu\in\M$ will be invariant under the permutations of both coordinates $i$ and $l$ and the representation result of Aldous \cite{Aldous} and Hoover \cite{Hoover} (see also \cite{Austin}) for these so-called exchangeable arrays states that there exists a measurable function $\sigma_\mu:[0,1]^4\to\Reals$ such that the distribution $\mu$ coincides with the distribution of the array $(s_i^l)$ given by
+In most mean-field spin glass models this distribution has the following two symmetries.
+Clearly, it is always invariant under the permutation of finitely many replica indices $l\geq1$, but in most models $\mu_N$ is also invariant under the permutation of coordinates $i\in\{1,\ldots,N\}$ since the distribution of $H_N(\vsi)$ is symmetric under the permutation of coordinates of $\vsi$, and this invariance of $\mu_N$ is called symmetry among sites.
+Let us think of $\mu_N$ as a distribution on $(\sigma_i^l)$ for all $i,l\geq1$ simply by setting $\sigma_i^l=0$ for $i>N$.
+It is usually not known how to prove that the sequence $(\mu_N)$ converges (in the sense of convergence of finite-dimensional distributions) and, in fact, even the answer to a much less general question whether the distribution of one overlap $N^{-1}\sum _{i\leq N}\sigma_i^1\sigma_i^2$ under $\mathbb{E}G_N^{\otimes2}$ converges is known only in the Sherrington--Kirkpatrick model with all $p$-spin interaction terms present, the proof of which relies on the Parisi formula for the free energy; see~\cite{T-P,PM}.
+As a result, we will consider a family $\M$ of all possible limits over the subsequences of~$(\mu_N)$.
+Whenever we have symmetry among sites, any limiting distribution $\mu\in\M$ will be invariant under the permutations of both row and column coordinates $l$ and~$i$.
+Such two-dimensional arrays are called exchangeable arrays and the representation result of Aldous~\cite{Aldous} and Hoover \cite{Hoover} (see also~\cite{Austin}) states that there exists a measurable function $\sigma_\mu\dvtx[0,1]^4\to\Reals$ such that the distribution $\mu$ coincides with the distribution of the array $(s_i^l)$ given by